 The New Zealand Law Society is committed to targeting and eliminating the culture of bullying and harassment which exists in some parts of the legal profession.
-As well as taking direct action and establishing a number of initiatives, the Law Society is providing information and practical guidance for anyone who needs assistance.
-This information has been compiled from a number of sources and will be constantly reviewed and updated.

 The New Zealand Law Society is committed to ensuring that all lawyers are treated with respect, courtesy and fairness and maintain the standards expected of the profession at all times, as stated in rule 10.1 Lawyers and Conveyancers Act (Lawyers Conduct and Client Care) Rules 2008.